amitvmehndiratta/IVIM-DKI-MRMP2021-old/README.md

 Please see ref.
 [1] for more details on the implementation of TV function.

 **Note: Please execute 'main_program.m' in IVIM_DKI_functions folder.**

+If you use this function in research, please cite:

+Malagi, A. V. et al. (2021).
+IVIM-DKI differentiation between prostate cancer and benign prostatic hyperplasia: comparison of 1.5T vs. 3T MRI.
+Magnetic Resonance Materials in Physics, Biology and Medicine.
+doi: